Skip to content

 ├── projectb

-Most people set their Git identity manually using the command line once globally because Git commits requires it.
-Git server providers such as GitHub also verifies Git commit via Git config email to put a Verified badge on the commit.
+Most people set their Git identity once, globally, because Git commits require it.
+Git servers like GitHub also verify commits via the config email to show a Verified badge.

-The most common way done manually is via the command line:
+The usual way is via the command line:

 git config --global user.name "Your Name"